 Creating Optimal Environmental Conditions for Maintaining Chemically Clean Surfaces

-In some instances, heat can cause a critical thermoplastic surface to quickly deteriorate.
+In some instances, heat can cause a critical thermoplastic surface to deteriorate quickly.
 In these instances, an additive, which had been added to the thermoplastic intentionally (to enhance a particular performance element of the thermoplastic), may “bloom” to the surface.
 When an additive blooms to the surface, it causes the top few molecular layers of the surface to become contaminated.
-If it becomes contaminated it can affect adhesion processes including printing or laminating.
+If it becomes contaminated, it can affect adhesion processes, including printing or laminating.
 Determining an appropriate ambient temperature for the entirety of your production process can help eliminate the opportunity for your surface to become inadvertently contaminated through the blooming of chemical additives.
 (A more comprehensive discussion of additive blooming in polymer films can be found here.)

 Consideration should also be given to the location where the final surface cleaning and preparation occurs.
 (This is the process that occurs immediately before bonding, coating, sealing, painting, or printing your product.)
 If other manufacturing tasks, like molding, forming, or abrading, are being performed near this location, chemical debris can be released into the atmosphere from these manufacturing processes.
 Developing a method to capture this chemical debris and route it away from the surfaces being cleaned is critically important to maintaining the chemical cleanliness of surfaces.

 Developing Appropriate Packaging to Avoid Contamination